-Note: Each CTE director that is a member of a consortium must complete the following information as part of the Action Plan.
+Note: All CTE directors including each CTE director that is a member of a consortium must complete the following information as part of the Action Plan.
 (Duplicate this page as needed.)

-Identify the individual (local Career and Technical administrator, supervisor or director) in your system responsible for the administration of the Career and Technical Education funded programs.
+Identify the local Career and Technical director in your system responsible for the administration of Perkins funds and the Career and Technical Education funded programs.